LaQuinton Ross: Professional career

 After going undrafted in the 2014 NBA draft, Ross joined the Los Angeles Lakers for the 2014 NBA Summer League.
 On August 9, 2014, he signed with VL Pesaro of the Italian Serie A for the 2014–15 season.

-On June 30, 2015, Ross joined the Charlotte Hornets for the Orlando Summer League and the Washington Wizards for the Las Vegas Summer League.
+Ross played for the Charlotte Hornets in the 2015 Orlando Summer League and the Washington Wizards in the 2015 Las Vegas Summer League.
 On July 27, 2015, he signed with Pallacanestro Cantù, again of the Serie A, for the 2015–16 season.
 On January 5, 2016, he left Cantù and signed with Hapoel Eilat of the Israeli Premier League.
 In November 2016, he parted ways with Eilat.
 On January 4, 2017, he signed with French club JDA Dijon Basket for the rest of 2016–17 Pro A season.
-On January 25, 2017, he parted ways with Dijon before appearing in a game for them.
+He parted ways with Dijon on January 25 before appearing in a game for them.
 Six days later, he signed with Club Malvín of the Liga Uruguaya de Basketball.
+He then played for the Fujian Lightning during the 2017 Chinese NBL season.

-In 2017, he played two games with the Texas Legends of the NBA G League.
+Ross started the 2017–18 season playing two games for the Texas Legends of the NBA G League.
 On February 1, 2018, he signed in Argentina with Quimsa of the Liga Nacional de Básquet.
-After being selected in the 2018 NBA G League draft, Ross joined the Northern Arizona Suns for training camp.
-In 2020, he signed with Los Prados de Santo Domingo in the Dominican Republic.
+He later played five games for Al Hilal of the Saudi Basketball League.

+Ross joined the Northern Arizona Suns for the 2018–19 NBA G League season.
+He was waived by the Suns on December 17 and later joined the Memphis Hustle on February 11, 2019.

-On August 16, 2021, he has signed with Zlatibor of the Basketball League of Serbia.
+On August 16, 2021, Ross signed with Zlatibor of the Basketball League of Serbia.
 In April 2022, Zlatibor won the ABA League Second Division for the 2021–22 season following a 78–73 overtime win over MZT Skopje Aerodrom.

-On August 4, 2022, he has signed with Pallacanestro Mantovana of the Italian Serie A2.
+On August 4, 2022, Ross signed with Pallacanestro Mantovana of the Italian Serie A2.